 American Graphic Artist John Mosiman’s work comes out of a sacred art tradition I know well from my childhood years in a conservative Baptist faith community in the late 1950s: the chalk art ministry.
 There were almost no religious images on display where we worshipped, so, it was a rare treat to be visited by a guest speaker, skilled in this visual tool for evangelization, whose best-known practitioners include Warner Sallman, Phil Saint, and Esther Frye.

 As you watched spellbound from your pew, these itinerant artist-preachers used their easels as pulpits, illustrating a gospel message in chalk sketches, drawn with lightning speed on sheets of specially prepared paper.
 In a dazzling final touch, they would often flick on a black light to reveal the Cross or, perhaps, the face of Christ, shining through the outer drawing.
 If you were lucky, you might even be the one chosen to take the precious chalk sketch home with you.

-The Sacred Art Pilgrim Collection has five Mosiman serigraphs on biblical themes, whose broad, boldly colored backgrounds and silhouetted forms evoke chalk ministry drawings.
+The Mosiman serigraphs in the Sacred Art Pilgrim Collection have broad, boldly colored backgrounds and silhouetted forms, which evoke chalk ministry drawings.
 Three images have a primary palette of green and blue: Jesus Calling Disciples, The Prodigal Son, and The House on the Rock (illustrating Jesus' Parable of the Two Builders in Luke 6:47-49).
 The Good Samaritan is a somber study in black, grey and brown, while the glowing purple, reddish pink background of The Manger Scene and The Crucifixion with its touches of gold bring to mind the brilliant, black light special effects, summoned up by the artist-evangelists of my youth in the grand finale of their chalk sermons.